Challenger 2: Other in-service upgrades

 On 15 December 2017, BAE Systems was awarded a contract to maintain the Challenger 2's thermal imaging system as part of a £15.4 million interim solution separate to the LEP.
 In October 2019, it was announced that Thales would be supplying their Catherine Megapixel (MP) thermal imaging camera.

+In August 2023, photos appeared of Challenger 2s in Ukrainian service featuring top-mounted slat armor, similar to those found on Russian vehicles used in the conflict, primarily to protect from UAV attacks.
+The tank was also equipped with slat armor covering the hull flanks and lower frontal hull plate.

+On 21 January 2025, during DefenceIQ's International Armoured Vehicles exhibition and conference, the British Defense Ministry announced that it was trialing Challenger 2 tanks equipped with anti-drone cages.

 Variants

 Challenger 2 Driver Training Tank

 The Challenger 2 Driver Training Tank (DTT) is based on the Challenger 2 hull.
 The turret has been replaced with a fixed weighted superstructure to accommodate an instructor and up to 4 trainees.
 The design is similar to the Challenger 1 derived Challenger Training Tank (CTT).
 Weighting the superstructure replicates the weight (and therefore also the driving characteristics) of the standard tank in operational service.
 22 DTTs are in British service, with 2 in service with Oman.

 Titan

 The Titan armoured bridge layer is based on aspects of the Challenger 2 running gear and replaced the Chieftain Armoured Vehicle Launched Bridge (ChAVLB).
 The Titan came into service in 2006 with the Royal Engineers, with 33 in service.
 Titan can carry a single 26-metre-long bridge or two 12-metre-long bridges.
 It can also be fitted with a bulldozer blade.